Bermuda Triangle Part 2

 “Sorry.”

 “Put Ivory on the fucking phone.
-What did she negotiate with the Mountain Gorillas?”
+What did she negotiate along with the Mountain Gorillas?”

-Silverback threw up on his green-striped polo shirt.
+Silverback threw up the pomegranate juice and Caesar salad on his green-striped polo shirt.

 “She’s suffered the worst with her brother, Mouse’s passing.
 Silverback, I’m sorry, but she hasn’t been the same since,” Spade said.
-“She threatened to kill herself.
+“She threatened to kill herself if she wasn’t allowed to go with Bill.
 All the hope was squeezed out of her when Mouse was slaughtered and left bleeding out on the road like an animal.”

-He waited for Silverback’s answer.
-Spade took a few deep breaths as he put a drink on the table and walked over to the condiments of drugs brought in his backpack.
+He waited for Silverback’s answer on the other end of the call.
+Spade took a few deep breaths as he put a drink on the wood end table and walked over to the condiments of drugs brought in his backpack at the corner of the desert cabin.

 “Yes, watch her, but I can’t control her.
-Her status is upgraded to mine.
-With Mouse gone, I am on generator power and understand my language.
+Her status among the Mountain Gorillas is more upgraded than mine.
+With Mouse gone, I am on generator power.
+Understand my language?
 I lost Ivory, I am sorry.”

-“You’re a comic now.
-Deep-sea diving will make you serious enough to give that goal up.”
+“You’re a stand-up comic now.
+Deep-sea diving will make you serious enough to give that dream up.”

 Nelson stared directly at Silverback’s angry face.
 Bill was coming for him.
-That was the sign he wore.
-Silverback had told him about Ivory running from the Canyons and Spade with Bill.
+Silverback was, Nelson thought, too casual about that fact.
+That was the other sign he wore on his face.

 Nelson put the newspaper on his chest and turned to the lifestyle section’s living page.
-It announced that Ivory and Bill were getting married in Las Vegas.
+Silverback and Spade read the announcement that Ivory and Bill were getting married in Las Vegas.

 Nelson and Silverback landed at the Lonely Palms airport at 2:00 AM.
 The boat was charted straight through the Bermuda Triangle, a 500-square-mile area.
-And they hired a one-legged retired Navy serviceman, The Captain, who knew the mutual enemy the best.
+And they hired a one-legged retired Navy serviceman, The Captain, who knew the mutual enemy the best, the Surreal Red forces.
+They were responsible for taking his leg.

 Nelson was distracted between the pretty host with curly red hair and a tight cashmere sweater over a low-cut, stretched tank top.
-The green case was entirely of smooth Grants, and a laptop bag was tucked in the overhead compartment above him.
+The green leather briefcase was entirely of unwrinkled Grants, and a laptop bag was tucked in the overhead compartment above him.

 “Thirsty?”
 She placed his hand on her thigh.

-“No, neither of us,” Silverback answered for Nelson.
+“No, neither of us,” Silverback answered for Nelson and gave him an elbow.

-Raindrops hit the rounded windows with enough persistence to block their approach from being seen over Florida.
-It wouldn’t be a pleasant trip; the plane ride was an ominous warning that they couldn’t ignore.
+Raindrops hit the plane’s rounded windows with enough persistence and force to block any takeoff or approach from being seen hovering over Florida’s seaside.
+It wouldn’t be, at all, a pleasant trip; the plane ride was an ominous warning that they couldn’t ignore.

 They wanted to avoid being noticed by anyone wandering the hotel or outside in uniform, as that would entice questions.
-They kept cautious about identifying themselves as businessmen for a medical device event.
+They kept cautious about identifying themselves as businessmen for a medical device sales training seminar.

 “Are you guys afraid of Great Whites?
 There are plenty out there,” the one-legged Captain said, pecking his large beard as if growing feathers.

-The Captain was seated on a wicker chair, his damp hat on his lap.
+The Captain was seated on a wicker chair, his damp hat from seawater on his lap.

 “Eh, Piranhas?”

-Nelson lowered his head and nervously read, “The Sinful Rocket,” hand-painted in charcoal gray on the boat.
+Nelson lowered his head and nervously read, “The Sinful Rocket,” hand-painted in charcoal gray on the side of the large, well-maintained boat.

 “Well, no drugs.
-Sober and continual breathing are the rules.”
+Sober crew and continual breathing are the rules.”

 Nelson raised his eyebrows and itched his rash above his wrists—the withdrawals from the magic insulin of the Utah desert were hitting like a freezing, sinister wind.

-“The call to see a Great White is strong in mortals.”
+“The magnetic pull to see a Great White is too strong in mortals.”
 That was the story that Silverback told the Captain.
-Nelson thought, How would he consider turning down another reckless adventurer like himself?
+Nelson thought, It is impossible, even to consider, turning us down when we’re viewed as another reckless adventurer like himself?

 Nelson stared at his missing leg for too long.
 The Captain at once disapproved.